How to Treat Psychosis with Cognitive Behavioral Therapy for Psychosis (CBTp)

 Other strategies that CBTp utilizes are coping strategy enhancement.
 First you figure out what they already are using to cope and figure out if they need to be refined or improved.
 Helping them figure out the time of day to use these strategies is important.
 They are likely to be most helpful when their voices are triggered, such as certain times of the day, a specific place, a certain smell, or certain feeling.
 Some strategies that can be useful to use before their voices are triggered include progressive muscle relaxation, deep breathing, and practicing mindfulness of the present moment such as identifying things in the room.
 Strategies that can be helpful once the voices are already triggered include: using an ipod and listening to a feel good songs playlist; playing the look, point and name; using sub vocal speech or singing under one’s breath which can interrupt the voices; focusing on voices (hearing out in order to change relationship with voice); entering into dialogue with them, and setting specific times for listening to voices.

-As you can see, there are many strategies that can be useful for this presenting problem.
+As you can see, there are many strategies that can be useful in psychosis treatment for this presenting problem.

 The key it to present it in a way that is collaborative with the client and doing so in a trusting professional relationship.
 Meeting the client where they are at is important.
 It is also helpful to keep in mind that these techniques take some time to work and for the client to be able to use them, so patience is key as well.